ycui1984/eos/README.md

 we modify four parts in the Linux kernel 3.8.8 to demonstrate our idea.
 Specifically, disk scheduling, CPU scheduling, synchronization and page replacement.
-There are three subdirs under code. disk\_sched dir is the kernel code which finishes disk scheduling and cpu scheduling, syn is the code which finishes synchronization and pagecache is the code which finishes page cache replacement.
+There are three subdirs under code. disk\_sched/ dir is the kernel code which finishes disk scheduling and cpu scheduling, syn/ is the code which finishes synchronization and pagecache/ is the code which finishes page cache replacement.
+We also upload clean linux kernel(without modifications).
+One can see the modifications we made by creating patches.
+For example, if one want to see the code to implement the synchronization part, run command ``diff -ruNa <path to clean kernel> <path to syn kernel>``

 2.0 INSTALLATION INSTRUCTIONS
 this project modifies Linux kernel to improve its performance.